-The Mayor's draft Health Inequalities

-Strategy sets out how, with partners,

-he aims to improve health and reduce

-health inequalities in London and achieve

-five key ambitions; healthy children,

-healthy minds, healthy places, healthy

-communities and healthy habits.
-The

-Mayor will work with London's boroughs,

-the NHS, charities and community groups

-to realise these ambitions.
-He will also

-work with employers across London to
+The Mayor's draft Health Inequalities Strategy sets out how, with partners, he aims to improve health and reduce health inequalities in London and achieve five key ambitions; healthy children, healthy minds, healthy places, healthy communities and healthy living.
+The Mayor will work with London's boroughs, the NHS, charities and community groups to realise these ambitions and continue to explore the transfer of powers, decision-making and resources closer to local populations.
+He will also work with trade unions and employers across London to raise awareness of the business benefits of a healthy workforce, supporting them to create happy, healthy, productive workplaces through accreditation to the London Healthy Workplace Charter.